kubernetes/enhancements/keps/sig-scheduling/5721-semver-operators/README.md

   - The pod remains `Pending` and can schedule on other nodes with valid version taints
   - The pod is not failed or rejected entirely

+- **Non-Version Affinity Values**: When a pod node affinity uses `SemverLt`, `SemverGt`, or `SemverEq` operators, either Label value in case of `MatchExpression` or Node field value in case of `MatchFields` must be semver parsable, otherwise the pod will not match scheduling requirements on these nodes.

-- **Alpha Restrictions**: When `NodeAffinityAndTolerationSemVerOperators=false`, the API server rejects pods using the new operators.
+- **Alpha Restrictions**: When `AffinityTaintTolerationSemverComparisonOperatorss=false`, the API server rejects pods using the new operators in tolerations matching, and in node affinity matching.

-- **Parsing Overhead**: Each taint/toleration match with semver operators requires semver parsing.
+- **Parsing Overhead**: Each taint/toleration or affinity rule match with semver operators requires semver parsing.

 ### Risks and Mitigations

 #### Scheduler Performance Regression

-**Risk**: version parsing during taint/toleration matching could degrade scheduler performance, especially in clusters with thousands of taints.
+**Risk**: version parsing during taint/toleration matching or node affinity matching rules could degrade scheduler performance, especially in clusters with thousands of taints and labels.

 **Mitigation**: